 Because of TikTok’s unique language, knowing the trends on the platform is critical to breaking through the noise.
 Although we don’t know yet what holiday TikTok trends will emerge, establishing an organic presence on the platform will set you up to take advantage when the seasonal trends arrive.

 In coordination with your organic presence, start researching TikTok ads.
 There’s going to be more potential to reach new customers this holiday season than in the saturated ad markets of Facebook and Instagram.
 Check out our TikTok ads guide and get started.

 This holiday season is going to be challenging, thrilling, and unpredictable.
 There will be as many delights as there are delays.
 And you will excel if you can provide amazing customer service throughout the coming months.

 What this means is that you take care of your customers in a way that lets them know you value them as much as their money.
 If an issue arises, promptly validate their concern and then communicate how you intend to seek a resolution.

 Consider adding self-help resources to your website as a way to address the low-hanging fruit, then make sure you have an artificial intelligence chatbot that can steer customers in the right direction to get answers.
 But the nerve center of your customer service won’t be AI–it will be the humans who respond directly to customers.
 Your people need to be equipped with resources and prepared to help customers.
 As long as your service is empowered and willing, the majority of issues can actually be converted into positive opportunities to show your business’s superior support.

 Want even more ideas for how to boost your ecommerce sales this holiday season?
-Visit our library of free business content.
+Visit our library of free business training.
 Each course is taught by proven entrepreneurs who know what it takes to carve out a niche, attract customers, and set sales records.